 Understanding the procedure for claiming a refund of your German pension contributions is key as you plan for your future post-Germany.
 As a citizen of Turkey, you may be eligible for a refund, provided you fulfill certain conditions.| When planning your future after leaving Germany, it is important to understand the procedure for claiming a refund of your German pension contributions.
 As a citizen of Turkey, you may be entitled to a refund if you meet certain conditions.}

-When you leave Germany, you are generally entitled to a refund of your German pension contributions if
+When you leave Germany, you generally become eligible for a refund of your German pension contributions if:

-a) you are not entitled to make voluntary contributions to the German pension scheme (freiwillige Versicherung) from your new place of residence.
+a) you are ineligible to make voluntary contributions to the German pension system (voluntary insurance/freiwillige Versicherung) from your new place of residence.

 and

-b) at least 24 months have elapsed since your last contribution to the German statutory pension scheme.
+b) at least 24 months have passed since your most recent contribution to Germany’s statutory pension scheme.

-The possibility of voluntary insurance (a) depends on the social security agreement between Germany and your home country.
+The option to make voluntary insurance payments (a) depends on the social security agreement between Germany and your home country.

 Generally speaking, you are not entitled to get your German Pension Contributions refunded if